Meta-Analysis of Randomized Experiments with Applications to Heavy-Tailed Response Data: Validation Procedure for Treatment Effect Estimators

 A simple argument shows that this quantity is a \textit{noisy but unbiased} MSE of the estimator (and thus it permits the relative comparison of two different estimators). \begin{lemma} Given two different treatment effect estimators $A$ and $B$ in the aforementioned setting, we have:

 \end{lemma} See \cref{appendix:proofs} for a proof.
 This result motivates using the held-out sample error as a metric to assess the relative merit of two estimators $\hat{\Delta}_{A}$ and $\hat{\Delta}_{B}$.
 However, simply using this estimator on a single RCT provides a (potentially very) noisy estimate of the population error, not the population error itself.
 Indeed, if the estimator $\hat{\Delta}_{DM}(\cT_2, \cC_2)$ is sufficiently good to estimate $\Delta$, why even bother to use another estimator?
 Said another way, the error estimate in \cref{eq:held_out} will always suffer at least the variance of the unbiased estimate \cref{eq:dm}.
-In practice we can always use a cross-validated version of \cref{eq:held_out} to reduce the subsampling variance due to the random train/test splits.
-However, such a procedure will not decrease the variance of the DM estimator arising from the underlying heavy-tailed data.
+In practice we use a cross-validated version of \cref{eq:held_out} to reduce the subsampling variance due to the random train/test splits (see \cref{appendix:method}).
+This procedure will not decrease the variance of the DM estimator arising from the underlying heavy-tailed data however.

 Our proposal for resolving this conundrum is to note that in many situations we have access to \textit{multiple} RCTs from the same underlying population or process given different interventions.
 Thus, aggregating the set of error estimates